ttab/typescript-api-client/README.md

 ### updateOrganizationUser(id, user)

-Update a user belonging to the same organzation as the current user.
+Update a user belonging to the same organization as the current user.
 Requires the user to have the `admin` access level, and the token to have the `admin` scope.